 Remarkable Accuracy and Precision

-Do not ignore symptoms that may be due to low or high blood glucose, hypoglycemic unawareness, or dehydration.
-Check sensor glucose readings with a blood glucose meter when Check Blood Glucose symbol appears, when symptoms do not match system readings, or when readings are suspected to be inaccurate.
-The FreeStyle Libre 14 day system does not have alarms unless the sensor is scanned, and the system contains small parts that may be dangerous if swallowed.
-The FreeStyle Libre 14 day system is not approved for pregnant women, persons on dialysis, or critically-ill population.
-Sensor placement is not approved for sites other than the back of the arm and standard precautions for transmission of blood borne pathogens should be taken.
+The System must not be used with automated insulin dosing (AID) systems, including closed-loop and insulin suspend systems.
+Remove the sensor before MRI, CT scan, X-ray, or diathermy treatment.
+Do not take high doses of vitamin C (more than 500 mg per day), as this may falsely raise your sensor readings.
+Failure to use the System according to the instructions for use may result in missing severe low blood glucose or high blood glucose event and making a treatment decision that may result in injury.
+If glucose alarms and readings from the System do not match symptoms or expectations, use a fingerstick blood glucose value to make diabetes treatment decisions or anytime readings are suspected to be inaccurate.
+Do not ignore signs that may be due to low or high blood glucose, hypoglycemic unawareness, or dehydration.
+The FreeStyle Libre 2 system should be scanned every eight hours, and the system contains small parts that may be dangerous if swallowed.
+The FreeStyle Libre 14-day system is not approved for pregnant women, persons on dialysis, or the critically-ill population.
+Sensor placement is not approved for sites other than the back of the arm, and standard precautions for transmission of blood-borne pathogens should be taken.
 The built-in blood glucose meter is not for use on dehydrated, hypotensive, in shock, hyperglycemic-hyperosmolar state, with or without ketosis, neonates, critically-ill patients, or for diagnosis or screening of diabetes.
-When using FreeStyle LibreLink app, access to a blood glucose monitoring system is required as the app does not provide one.
-Review all product information before use or contact Abbott toll-free 855-632-8658 or visit www.FreeStyleLibre.us for detailed indications for use and safety information.
+When using the FreeStyle LibreLink app, access to a blood glucose monitoring system is required as the app does not provide one.
+Review all product information before use or contact Abbott toll-free at 855-632-8658 or visit www.FreeStyleLibre.us for detailed indications for use and safety information.